rennelou/optical-waveguide/README.md

 ## Optical Waveguides

 Waveguides are devices builded to conduct a wave through itself.
-Common examples are antennas, optical fibers, transmission lines and etc. They are a important devices for semiconductor industries because on the current frequencies which microchips operates are high enough for the nets became electrical waveguides.
+Common examples are antennas, optical fibers, transmission lines and etc. They are important devices for semiconductor industries because the current frequencies which microchips operate are high enough for the nets to became electrical waveguides.

-Specifically for optical applications, optical waveguides are light conductors which has the property to guide the light for long distances.
-The most famous device of this family is the optical fiber who are largely used on communication industry.
-However, the interest for optical waveguide are growing on semiconductor industry because transfer from electronic integrated devices (electrical domain) to photonic integrated devices (light domain) decrease the energy consumption and heat generation, those are the main current difficulties for the semiconductor industry scale up the performance of the current microchips.
+Specially for optical applications, optical waveguides are light conductors which have the property to guide the light for long distances.
+The most famous device of this family is the optical fiber who is largely used on communication industry.
+However, the interest for optical waveguide is growing on semiconductor industry because transfering from electronic integrated devices (electrical domain) to photonic integrated devices (light domain) decreases the energy consumption and heat generation, these are the main recent difficulties for the semiconductor industry scale up the performance of the new microchips.

 Given this context, this project is a simulator for rectangular optical waveguides.
-The rectangular geometry is a important characteristic because it’s the form used to construct current electronic integrated devices, increasing the compatibility with the current manufacturing methods.
+The rectangular geometry is a important characteristic because it’s the form used to construct the current electronic integrated devices, increasing the compatibility with the current manufacturing methods.

 # Getting Started